CpanelInc/ea-profiles-cpanel/README.md

 5. When the servers state changes that script will need run also.
    * We don’t really support license type changes so that is moot.

-Other vendors can do the same, just need to `s/cpanel/your-name/g` in the info above 👍
+Other vendors can do the same, just need to `s/cpanel/your-name/g` in the info above (except `/etc/cpanel/ea4/profiles/cpanel/` which would need to be `/etc/cpanel/ea4/profiles/vendor/your-name/`).

 ## Server Type